Thang Thanh Nguyen: Murder

 One establishment he worked at was the Saigon Vietnamese and Chinese restaurant, owned by 39-year-old Vietnamese immigrant Chung Lam in Irondequoit, New York.
-Lam had fled to U.S. to seek refuge after the Vietnam War.
+Lam had fled to the U.S. to seek refuge after the Vietnam War.
 Nguyen worked there until he was fired.
 He then moved to Fort Worth, Texas, where he befriended Thoan Van Luc and brothers Vu Ngo and Sang Ngo of Wichita, Kansas.

 On January 26, 1992, the four broke into Lam's Irondequoit home at 72 Veronica Drive.
 Lam shared the home with his wife, four daughters, and two brothers.
 The men stormed to the second floor, where Lam was standing on the patio, and Nguyen proceeded to shoot him in the head.
 One of the other men shot one of Lam's brothers.

 The four then ransacked the whole house stealing money and jewelry.
 During the gunfire, Sang Ngo was shot accidentally.
 All four fled the home while Sang went to the hospital.
 Police were called and Lam was rushed to the Rochester General Hospital, but he died at 4:52 a.m. from his wound.